 Then there are social influences.
 I think one of the greatest virtues of the rationalist community is in creating an environment which encourages the use of the tools above.
 Another example: my girlfriend fairly regularly points out times when I’ve contradicted myself.
 I think this has helped me notice and limit the extent to which I behave like an opinion confabulation machine.

 I’d classify most if not all of the tools listed above as tools for evaluating ideas, though, rather than tools for generating ideas.
 What helps with the latter?
 I’ve personally found that one very useful strategy is to make and then justify bold claims based on vague intuitions.
 In the process of defending my position, I’m forced to actually flesh it out and make it coherent (although I do need to be careful not to become overly attached to the untrue parts).
 And what's helped the most is that after having interesting conversations, I now write posts inspired by them much more frequently.
 I often feel like Feynman in this story: "When historian Charles Weiner found pages of Nobel Prize-winning physicist Richard Feynman's notes, he saw it as a "record" of Feynman's work.
 Feynman himself, however, insisted that the notes were not a record but the work itself."
-For me the process of thinking can be decomposed into just two steps: arguing and writing.
+Arguing and writing are not just ways to transmit my thoughts, but also the key mechanisms by which I generate new thoughts.